pcingola/SnpEff/src/docs/se_buildingdb.md

 ...of course, chromosome 'M' is not a real chromosome, it is just a way to mark the sequence as mitochondrial DNA in the reference genome.

-### Reference genome: GTF, GFF, RefSeq or GenBank
+### Step 2: Build using gene annotations and reference sequences

-As we previously mentioned, reference genome information can be in different formats: GTF, GFF, RefSeq or GenBank.
+To build a database, SnpEff needs:

-In the following sub-sections, we show how to build a database for each type of genomic information file.
+1. The reference genome sequence: This is the sequence of all chromosomes in the genome, typically in a FASTA file

-!!! warning
+2. Gene annotations files: This is the information on where the genes, transcripts and exons are in the genome.
+Typically, from files in GTF, GeneBank, GFF, or RefSeq formats
-    You should always check the databases you build!
-See sections [Checking CDS sequences](#checking-cds-sequences) and [Checking Protein sequences](#checking-protein-sequences)
+3. Sequences of CDS or Proteins from the genome.
+These are used to check that SnpEff's database is consistent and doesn't have errors  (see sections [Checking CDS sequences](#checking-cds-sequences) and [Checking Protein sequences](#checking-protein-sequences))

-#### Option 1: Building a database from GTF files
+#### Step 2, Option 1: Building a database from GTF files

 GTF 2.2 files are supported by SnpEff (e.g. ENSEMBL releases genome annotations in this format).